EXPLAINER: What's in Biden's proposed new Asia trade pact? - NewsBreak

 And there are sensitivities to China, the world's second-largest economy, in setting up IPEF.
 The self-ruled island of Taiwan, which China claims as its own, is being excluded from the pact.
 This exclusion is noteworthy since Taiwan is also a leading manufacturer of computer chips, a key element of the digital economy that will be part of IPEF negotiations.

-White House national security adviser Jake Sullivan said Sunday that any trade talks with Taiwan would be done one to one.
+Sullivan said any trade talks with Taiwan would be done one to one.

+“We are looking to deepen our economic partnership with Taiwan including on high technology issues, including on semiconductor supply,” Sullivan said.
+“But we’re pursuing that in the first instance on a bilateral basis.”

 HOW LONG WILL IT TAKE?